appwrite/rfc/019-multi-storage-support.md

 **POST /v1/coffee ** - an endpoint for creating coffee.
 **DELETE /v1/coffee ** - an endpoint for deleting coffee.
 -->
+There won't be any need for new API Endpoints.
 ### Data Structure

 <!--